noodlecollie/v2mp/docs/Assembly.md

 ```
 // Loop by subtracting from PC:
-:label1
+:begin
 add 0 0 1         // Add 1 to R0
 add 1 1 2         // Add 2 to R1
-sub 3 3 ~+:label1  // Subtract 3 words from PC, to begin executing from :label1 again
+sub 3 3 ~+:begin  // Subtract 3 words from PC, to begin executing from :begin again
 nop               // This is the next instruction that PC would otherwise be pointing to

 // Jump by adding to PC:
-add 3 3 ~:label2  // Add 3 words to PC, to continue execution from :label2
+add 3 3 ~:target  // Add 3 words to PC, to continue execution from :target
 add 0 0 1       // +------------------------------------+
 add 0 0 1       // | These instructions will be skipped |
 add 0 0 1       // +------------------------------------+
-:label2
+:target
 nop             // No adds will have taken place by the time execution resumes from here

 // Jump by bit shifting and assigning to PC:
-:label3
+:begin
-asgn 2 2 <:label3  // Assign upper byte of label address to LR
+asgn 2 2 <:begin  // Assign upper byte of label address to LR
 shft 2 2 8        // Shift the value in LR left by 8 bits
-add 2 2 >:label3   // Add lower byte of label address to LR
+add 2 2 >:begin   // Add lower byte of label address to LR
 asgn 2 3 0        // Assign the value to PC

 ```